 McGraw Hill, Understanding Business 11th Ed

 Every campaign has a specific target.
 Each target represents a segmentation.
 The market segmentation can consist of anything.
-Most common are geographic, demographic, and psychographic.
-Within the geographic, the segment continues to be refined with more commonalities (such as: gender, race, and income).
+Most common are geographic, demographic, and psychographics.
+Within the geographic, the segment continues to be refined with more commonalities (such as gender, race, and income).
 Once the target market is created for the right specification, a specific audience is created for a marketing campaign.

 A Marketing Campaign